DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="remarks"></a>Comentários

-O framework chama esse método quando um aplicativo é desligado.
+A estrutura chama esse método quando um aplicativo é desligado.

 ##  <a name="cleanuplockedimages"></a>  CMFCToolBar::CleanUpLockedImages